mdjacksparrow/Yap-chat/ReadMe.md

-# This is our 1st Chat based application by using sokets with node express application
+# This is our 1st Chat based application by using sockets with node express application

 ## version v0.12-alpha
 ## Author : Mdjack